jasonpeacock25/2800_2024_BBY09/README.md

 ├── .gitignore               							# Git ignore file
-├── databaseConnection.js								# Creates and exports object to allow for connection to Mongodb database ├── index.js               								# Client side js page that initializes node ├── package-lock.json									#
+├── databaseConnection.js								# Creates and exports object to allow for connection to Mongodb database ├── index.js               								# Client side js page that initializes node ├── package-lock.json									# Automatically generated file that records the exact versions of dependencies installed in your project
-├── package.json										#
+├── package.json										# Contains metadata about the project, including name, version, dependencies, scripts, and other configurations.
 └── README.md

 4. How to install this project: